University accommodation room offer terms and conditions

 If it is impossible to identify the individual(s) responsible, the invoice will be issued to all students sharing the facility, who will be held jointly liable.

-Failure to settle a communal charge by the deadline date will result in the total cost being applied proportionately to individual student accounts within the kitchen group as well as an additional administrative charge of £30 per person.
+Failure to settle a communal charge by the deadline date will result in the total cost being applied proportionately to individual student accounts within the kitchen group.

 Residents must ensure the area is kept clear of any obstruction, furniture is not moved around and an acceptable standard of cleanliness is maintained.

 Note - Accommodation Operations Teams may remove any personal belongings left in the area and you may be liable for any cleaning charges that are deemed necessary.